thosgood/this-weeks-finds/markdown/151-200/week174.md

                       ---->----
                           g'

-Anyway, once you\'re an expert on this 2-categorical yoga, you can easily see that these morphisms in hom(a,a), which are really 2-morphisms in Ad:
+Anyway, once you're an expert on this 2-categorical yoga, you can easily see that these morphisms in hom(a,a), which are really 2-morphisms in Ad: